the-technat/core/README.md

 Sign-up: manual

 Credentials:  according to [this doc](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/azure-configuration).
-The app is assigned the owner role in the subscription `technat` and also has `Application.ReadWrite.All` access on the Microsoft Graph API.
+The app is assigned the owner role in the subscription `technat` and also has `Application.ReadWrite.All`, `Application.ReadWrite.OwnedBy` and `AppRoleAssignment.ReadWrite.All` access on the Microsoft Graph API.

 **Note**: Every resource created here must be tagged with `managed-by=terraform`.
 This is to ensure [account-nuker](https://github.com/the-technat/account-nuker) filters these resources from his regular nuke.